Tel Haror: Identification with ancient cities

 Archaeologist Anson Rainey proposed Tel Haror as the site of the fortress of Sharuhen, known from ancient Egyptian sources.
 This identification is also supported by Donald Redford, because of the site's immense size and important geographical position.

-Tel Haror is also widely accepted as the site of ancient Gerar, an identification for which it competes with the other three large tells between Gaza and Beersheba, Tell Jemmeh, Tell esh-Sharia (see Tel Sera at Hebrew-language Wikipedia:) and Tell et-Tuwail (also spelled Tell et-Tuwaiyil; by the Byzantine site of Be'er Osnat, near Kibbutz Tze'elim).
+Tel Haror is generally accepted as the site of ancient Gerar.
+Nevertheless, some other places in the vicinity, between Gaza and Beersheba, have also been suggested, such as Tell Jemmeh (Tel Gamma on the map), Tell esh-Sharia and Tell et-Tuwail.
+Tuwail (also spelled Tell et-Tuwaiyil), is located by the Byzantine site of Be'er Osnat, near Kibbutz Tze'elim.